Go on to Part Four

 Mar.
 9 Chicago, Illinois Kinetic Playground

-UNCONFIRMED.
+This date illustrates how concert bills were frequently changed and shifted around in this time period.
 The Tennessean published an ad on Mar.
 4 indicating GG was to open for Edgar Winter on Mar.
 9 at the Memorial Gymnasium of Vanderbilt University in Nashville, Tennessee.
 Meanwhile, on the same date of Mar.
 4, the Chicago Tribune advertised a bill of Jo Jo Gunne with opening act Malo at that city’s Kinetic Playground.
-However, on Mar.
-8, this Chicago paper printed a brief announcement that Jo Jo Gunne had canceled their appearance and was being replaced by a brand new bill of headliners Gentle Giant and openers Tranquility and Wildflower.
-Right on the concert date of Mar.
-9, the Chicago Tribune ran one more advertisement for this revised lineup.
-The promoter of the Nashville show later confirmed that Edgar Winter did indeed play that gig, but made no reference to any opener.
-Strangely, there was no press whatsoever about that gig in Vanderbilt University’s own student newspaper.
-Best evidence, therefore, indicates Giant probably played on Mar.
-9 in Chicago, although definitive proof has still yet to be found.
+However, beginning on Mar.
+8, this Chicago paper printed a brief announcement that Jo Jo Gunne and Malo had canceled their appearance and were being replaced by a brand-new bill of Tranquility, Gentle Giant and Wildflower.
+For whatever reason, GG had backed out of the Nashville show and did end up in Chicago at the last minute, although the exact order of the three bands is not clear.
+It’s since been confirmed that Edgar Winter did indeed play in Nashville on this evening, but with the New Rhythm and Blues Quartet in support.

 Early Nashville and later Chicago press notices Mar.
 9, 1973